“What’s the difference between males and females?” Kenneth asked his wife Barbara one evening.

 “Well, ok, maybe you’re right.
 I’m not going to argue with you about your observations.
 But where does all this get us?
 What’s the point?
 And don’t you think that you’re being quite sexist, pasting these kinds of labels on people?
-People simply are who they are and they are the way they are through no fault of their own.
-They didn’t choose their parents or the genes that determine and regulate the way they behave?
+People simply are who they are and they are that way through no fault of their own.
+They didn’t choose their parents or the genes that determine and regulate the way they behave.
 I mean who cares about the masculine or feminine qualities of men and woman?
 Why do you spend your time cogitating about such things?”

 But before I stop talking, I have to mention one more thing, Barbara, please don’t roll your eyes, about the s-sound in one’s speech.
 Have you ever noticed the peculiar ’s’ sound that is exhibited primarily by some men from the southwest, especially Texas, that is more an ‘sh’ sound than an ’s’, like an exaggerated or ultra masculine male s-sound?
 They tend to pronounce the name of their state “Tekshesh”, pretty much like President Johnson did.
 Do you know what I mean?
 “Yesh, we live in the United Shtaytsh of America”.
 I mean it’s not a complete ‘sh’ sound but it’s close and definitely not really the commonly heard s-sound.
 You hear it from some of those retired generals that serve as the “military experts” or “ekshpertsh” as they would “shay” it, on cable news, excuse me, cable “newsh”